weather-gov/weather.gov/docs/qasp.md

   coverage, and all tests are reviewed for relevance and correctness
 - Tests run automatically before code is deployed, with results available to all members of the team
+- Simulated data is stored in test fixtures to the extent practical, so it can be reviewed and version-controlled.
 - Tests simulate variation in data without using production data
 - Tests simulate the conditions of the production environment